IsaacMwendwa/SQL-fundamentals/README.md

 * [Acknowledgements](#Acknowledgements)

 ## Introduction
-This repo contains the Oracle SQL files for creating an Oracle database and its corresponding tables, and data loading and data manipulation using Oracle SQL.
+This repo contains the Oracle SQL files for creating an Oracle database and its corresponding tables, and data loading and data manipulation using the Structured Query Language (SQL); and in particular Oracle SQL.

 ## Pre-requisites
 You need to have the following software installed: